Ghost Earrings DIY

 In this post, I’ll show you several versions of this faux leather earrings Halloween project.
 I’ll also link up my materials to help you repeat the project with the same materials.
 And as an added bonus my video tutorial will share how-to basics for creating faux leather earrings with a Cricut machine.

 Most people don’t know that faux leather earrings and genuine leather earrings are easy to make by cutting the leather and faux leather on your Cricut machine.
-And the best part is that you can easily cut all of these materials on a both a Cricut Explore Air or Cricut Maker.
+And the best part is that you can easily cut all of these materials on a both a Cricut Explore or Cricut Maker.
 Simply cut the leather materials and add earring jump rings and hooks and you’re ready to go.

 Check out my favorite DIY earring essentials on Amazon here!